-At publication date, a free ebook version of this title will be available through Luminos, University of California Press’s open access publishing program for monographs.
-Visit www.luminosoa.org
+A free ebook version of this title is available through Luminos, University of California Press’s Open Access publishing program for monographs.
+Visit www.luminosoa.org to learn more.

 How do keyboards make music playable?
 Drawing on theories of media, systems, and cultural techniques, Keys to Play spans Greek myth and contemporary Japanese digital games to chart a genealogy of musical play and its animation via improvisation, performance, and recreation.
 As a paradigmatic digital interface, the keyboard forms a field of play on which the book’s diverse objects of inquiry—from clavichords to PCs and eighteenth-century musical dice games to the latest rhythm-action titles—enter into analogical relations.
 Remapping the keyboard’s topography by way of Mozart and Super Mario, who head an expansive cast of historical and virtual actors, Keys to Play invites readers to unlock ludic dimensions of music that are at once old and new.

 Luminos Open Access: Music Studies Spotlight

 Since first launching in 2015, Luminos has served as one of UC Press’s flagship open access programs.
 Having published more than seventy-five full length scholarly monographs—fully open and available to the public for free— …Read More >